zzzprojects/docs/entityframework-extensions.net/pages/documentations/options/column-primary-key-expression.md

 ```
 Try it: [EF Core](https://dotnetfiddle.net/FZFpec) | [EF6](https://dotnetfiddle.net/L1Wvep)

-It will update those records for which the `Login` and `Password` already exist in the database and all the new records will be inserted to the database.
+It will update those records for which the `Login` and `Password` already exist in the database and all the new records will be inserted into the database.